Logo

 Generally, Dell servers offer more customization and upgrade options.

-Which server performs better in business applications?
+Which server performs better in enterprise applications?

 In general, maintenance costs are similar, but it depends on the specific needs of each company.